 The Labour leaders were mostly not at all radical.
 They had broken with the Liberal Party organisationally, but many of them had not even theoretically broken with Liberalism politically.
 As the Communist International would describe things in 1922, four years after Labour decisively declared itself “socialist”, the party’s leaders “were often Liberals, and might be conservatives, in all else but defence of their own unions, finances and privileges.
 (This was particularly noticeable, again, in the Parliamentary group)”.

 But they were, unlike many more recent Labour politicians even on the left, well-rooted in the organised labour movement.
-Alarmed by Taff Vale, they did fight for the right to strike, albeit under great grassroots pressure.
+Alarmed by Taff Vale, they did fight for the right to strike (as did the TUC), albeit under great grassroots pressure.

 In the 1906 general election, the Tories fell from office after a decade of rule (and most of the decade before that).
 The number of LRC MPs grew from two to 29, alongside a Liberal landslide.
 Agitation around Taff Vale, the threat posed to unions and the right to strike was a major factor in the election and in the LRC campaign.

 The Liberal prime minister, Henry Campbell-Bannerman, was a “Radical”, and the Liberals committed to all kinds of leftish policies – democratising political reforms but also rudimentary elements of a welfare state.
 There were about thirty labour movement “Lib-Lab” MPs, including a dozen miners.
 Many or perhaps most Liberal MPs were sympathetic to trade unions and trade union rights, but the majority of the Liberal top brass and cabinet less so.

 The new Labour MPs (after the election the LRC rebranded as the Labour Party) advocated legislation to overturn Taff Vale and create legal immunities for trade unions – including immunity from being sued for damages or costs incurred in strikes.
 In a situation where there were few procedural restrictions of the kind we have today (eg limitation of action to a narrowly-defined set of issues, requirements for ballots, formal limits on picketing), this would amount to a powerful legal right to strike.